 Student loans receivable consist of FFELP loans made under the Act and are carried at their unpaid principal balance net of an allowance for loan losses plus unamortized purchase premiums and discounts.
-FFELP loans earn interest at various rates ranging from 1.72% to 10.00%, depending upon the type of FFELP loan and the date the FFELP loan was made.
+FFELP loans earn interest at various rates ranging from 1.72% to 8.50%, depending upon the type of FFELP loan and the date the FFELP loan was made.
 Substantially all of the principal and accrued interest on FFELP loans is insured by certain guarantee agencies which are reinsured by the federal government.
-At June 30, 2016 and 2015, the majority of ISM's FFELP loans were guaranteed by the Pennsylvania Higher Education Assistance Agency (59% as of June 30, 2016), California Student Aid Commission/EDFund (18% as of June 30, 2016), and Educational Credit Management Corporation (10% as of June 30, 2016).
+At June 30, 2017 and 2016, the majority of INvestEd's FFELP loans were guaranteed by the Pennsylvania Higher Education Assistance Agency (58% as of June 30, 2017), California Student Aid Commission/EDFund (18% as of June 30, 2017), and Educational Credit Management Corporation (12% as of June 30, 2017).

-Student loans receivable also consist of private loans either originated or purchased under the HELP loan program.
-As of June 30, 2016, no ISLP loans have been issued.
+Student loans receivable also consist of private loans either originated or purchased under one of INvestEd's tuition and refinance loan programs.
 Private loans are carried at their unpaid principal balance net of an allowance for loan losses.
-Private loans earn interest at various rates ranging from 3.58% to 10.58%, depending on the type of private loan and date the loan was made.
+Private loans earn interest at various rates ranging from 2.18% to 10.56%, depending on the type of private loan and date the loan was made.
 Private loans are not subject to any federal guarantees.